Coronation of the British monarch: Commonwealth realms

 Thus since 1937, the monarch has been simultaneously crowned as sovereign of several independent nations besides the United Kingdom, known since 1953 as the Commonwealth realms.
-Elizabeth II was asked, for example: "Will you solemnly promise and swear to govern the Peoples of the United Kingdom of Great Britain and Northern Ireland, Canada, Australia, New Zealand, the Union of South Africa, Pakistan and Ceylon, and of your Possessions and other Territories to any of them belonging or pertaining, according to their respective laws and customs?"
 In 2023, the oath was amended to avoid reciting the realms other than the United Kingdom during the coronation of Charles III.

 Preparations

 Westminster Abbey has been the traditional location for coronations since 1066.